vikram-108/maze_generator/README.md

 # Maze Generation Visualizer

 This website demonstrates maze generation using different algorithms.
-ALl the mazes generated are perfect, i.e., there exists only one path which can take us from the source at top left to the destination at botto right.
+All the mazes generated are perfect, i.e., there exists only one path which can take us from the source at top left to the destination at botto right.

 ### 1. DFS Algorithm